jumphone/FitDevo/sup/README.md

-Here are the Word and PDF versions of our supplementary files.
+Word and PDF versions of our supplementary files.